Cambridge, Massachusetts: Fire department

 The city of Cambridge is protected by the Cambridge Fire Department.
 Established in 1832, the CFD operates eight engine companies, four ladder companies, one rescue company, and three paramedic squad companies from eight fire stations located throughout the city.
 The Acting Chief is Thomas F. Cahill Jr.

 Emergency medical services (EMS)

 The city of Cambridge receives emergency medical services from PRO EMS, a privately contracted ambulance service.

 Public library services

 Further educational services are provided at the Cambridge Public Library.
 The large modern main building was built in 2009, and connects to the restored 1888 Richardson Romanesque building.
 It was founded as the private Cambridge Athenaeum in 1849 and was acquired by the city in 1858, and became the Dana Library.
 The 1888 building was a donation of Frederick H. Rindge.
+The library system also includes six neighborhood branches: Boudreau, Central Square, Collins, O'Connell, O'Neill, and Valente.

 Sister cities and twin towns

 Cambridge's sister cities with active relationships are: